 Because the Bezeq Group and the HOT Group operate their own broadband internet access and transmission infrastructures, they do not depend on any third party for broadband internet access.
-Partner and other telecommunications services providers who do not have broadband internet access infrastructure are unable to provide some of these services, substantially limiting their ability to compete.
+Partner and other telecommunications services providers who do not have their own independent broadband internet access infrastructure are unable to provide some of these services, and are dependent on Bezeq and HOT in providing some of these services, substantially limiting their ability to compete.